pooley182/Plex-Meta-Manager-Wiki/unRAID.md

 4. Click the Terminal button in the upper right corner of the unRAID WebUI (`>_`)

-5. Run `docker exec -it plex-meta-manager1 /bin/bash`
+5. Run `docker exec -it plex-meta-manager /bin/bash`

 6. Run `ls` to make sure you're in the same directory as `plex_meta_manager.py`.
 If you don't see the script, run `cd /`